Time Management Map

 When they break down, no tool can compensate for the instability.

-Without the Time Management Map: [Your calendar is full.
-Three "urgent" requests land.
-Everything feels equally important and you're already behind.]
+Your calendar is full.
+Three urgent requests land.
+Everything feels equally important and you are already behind.

-Demand Filter: "We're absorbing requests faster than we're completing work.
+- Demand Filter "We are absorbing requests faster than we are completing work.
 What should stop to make room for this?"

-Without the Time Management Map: [You're working evenings and weekends but still feel behind.
-The calendar says you're productive but you're exhausted.]
+You are working evenings and weekends but still feel behind.
+The calendar says you are productive but you are exhausted.

-Priority Sequencing: "I'm spending 60% of my time on low-impact work.
+- Priority Sequencing "I am spending 60% of my time on low-impact work.
 Let me realign my calendar to the actual priorities."

-Boundary Protection: "Meetings are bleeding into focus time.
-I'm blocking 9-11am daily for uninterrupted work."
+- Boundary Protection "Meetings are bleeding into focus time.
+I am blocking 9-11am daily for uninterrupted work."

-Rhythm Disruption: "I'm context-switching 15 times a day.
+- Rhythm Disruption "I am context-switching 15 times a day.
 Let me batch similar work into dedicated blocks."

-Demand Filter: "I'm saying yes to everything.
+- Demand Filter "I am saying yes to everything.
 What criteria should determine what gets my time?"

 The difference: The first approach treats time as a personal resource to optimize.
 The second approach identifies which system pressure is distorting time and addresses the structure.